Updated July 6, 2023

 Example of JMeter Parameters

-Now let’s see examples for better understanding as follows.
+Now let’s see an example for better understanding as follows.

-When we open JMeter, the home is shown in the following screenshot.
+When we open JMeter, it shows the home in the following screenshot.

 Now here, first, we need to add the Thread Group as shown in the following screenshot as follows,